Formcentric/theme-customisation-workspace/README.md

     ```bash
     pnpm dev-local
     ```
-3. Set your form definition either in ```./config/localConfig.json``` or paste it inside the input field of our user interface (located in the sidebar below the *Formcentric* logo). <br>**NOTE:** If you decide to use the input the definition will only be saved in the apps localstorage.
+3. Set your form definition either in ```./config/localConfig.json``` or paste it inside the input field of our user interface (located in the sidebar below the *Formcentric* logo). <br>**NOTE:** If you decide to use the input the definition will only be saved in the apps localStorage.
 To permanently use the form definition adjust the **fcFormDefinition** property of the localConfig.json file.

 ## Creating a custom theme
-Run this command to create a custom theme.
+Create a custom theme using the command below.
 The first argument is required and specifies the name of the official theme you want to customize and the second optional argument specifies the name (which is also the foldername) of your custom theme.

 The script will copy an existing fc-theme into your ```src/themes``` folder.
 It will show up in the sidebar under custom themes.